 Your responsibilities include:

-You can access your transaction history and account balances via the Vspry app.
+You can access your transaction history and account balances via the VSPRY app.
 You must regularly monitor your transaction history and tell us as soon as possible if you think that there is an error within your transaction history or you believe there has been an unauthorised use of your account.

 We may charge fees on your account and for any products and services we provide you.
 We will deduct those fees from your account.
 We may change our fees at any time but must give notice at least 30 days before doing so.
-Please note, except where our say otherwise, specific terms we may change foreign exchange rates subject to market fluctuations at any time and are not required to give prior notice of the change.
-A list of our current fees is available at .
-Also, if we incur any costs specifically for the purpose of carrying out a request from you, then you must vspry.com pay us the amount of those costs, and we may deduct them from your account.
-However, before we proceed with your request, we will let you know if these costs might apply, unless they are already mentioned in our list of fees or our . specific terms
+Please note, except where our specific terms say otherwise, we may change foreign exchange rates subject to market fluctuations at any time and are not required to give prior notice of the change.
+A list of our current fees is available at vspry.com.
+Also, if we incur any costs specifically for the purpose of carrying out a request from you, then you must pay us the amount of those costs, and we may deduct them from your account.
+However, before we proceed with your request, we will let you know if these costs might apply, unless they are already mentioned in our list of fees or our specific terms.

 We will deduct from your account any government charges or levies that you (or we on your behalf) are required to pay from or in connection with that account, product or service.
 Unless we hold a copy of a current exemption for you from the relevant taxation authority, we are legally required to deduct withholding tax (whether resident withholding tax or non-resident withholding tax as applicable) from your account.

-there may still be times where we need you to confirm the authority of your , and we are not obliged to accept their instructions authorised user where we consider further confirmation of their authority is necessary or prudent.
-Your may also be allowed to view reasonably authorised users or obtain about transactions and activity on the relevant account, product or service.
-There may also be that require information law or legal rules us to allow someone else to operate an account, product or service we provide to you (for example, on your death, dissolution, bankruptcy, insolvency, external administration or mental incapacity).
-Except where state otherwise, you will be liable for all transactions made and our terms fees incurred on the accounts, products and services we provide you.
-This includes transactions made and fees incurred by anyone that you or the law authorises to use the account, product or service, and by anyone else who obtains unauthorised access as a result of your negligence or breach of .
-You will also be liable for any breach of by anyone that you or the law authorises to use an account, product or our terms our terms service that we provide you.
-It is your responsibility to control your activities in relation to the relevant account, product or authorised users’ service.
-In particular, if you have an account, product or service for an or business, you must maintain appropriate internal controls in organisation your or business to prevent unauthorised or fraudulent transactions and instructions in relation to the account, product or service. organisation
+Otherwise, subject to any specific terms, and any limitations agreed in an account operating authority, we will be entitled to treat each authorised user as having your full authority in relation to the account, product or service, including the ability to give instructions on your behalf.
+However, there may still be times where we need you to confirm the authority of your authorised user, and we are not obliged to accept their instructions where we reasonably consider further confirmation of their authority is necessary or prudent.
+Your authorised users may also be allowed to view or obtain information about transactions and activity on the relevant account, product or service.
+There may also be law or legal rules that require us to allow someone else to operate an account, product or service we provide to you (for example, on your death, dissolution, bankruptcy, insolvency, external administration or mental incapacity).
+Except where our terms state otherwise, you will be liable for all transactions made and fees incurred on the accounts, products and services we provide you.
+This includes transactions made and fees incurred by anyone that you or the law authorises to use the account, product or service, and by anyone else who obtains unauthorised access as a result of your negligence or breach of our terms.
+You will also be liable for any breach of our terms by anyone that you or the law authorises to use an account, product or service that we provide you.
+It is your responsibility to control your authorised users’ activities in relation to the relevant account, product or service.
+In particular, if you have an account, product or service for an organisation or business, you must maintain appropriate internal controls in your organisation or business to prevent unauthorised or fraudulent transactions and instructions in relation to the account, product or service.

-If you breach (aside from a failure to pay an amount owing to us when due), then:
+If you breach our terms (aside from a failure to pay an amount owing to us when due), then: